-Target Current Good Practice Objectives Actions/ Responsibility Success Criteria Impact To develop a checklist to address maintenance issues relating to accessibility Caretaker to continue making informal checks and report in caretaker log book.
+Target Current Good Practice Objectives Actions/ Responsibility Success Criteria Impact November 2020 Impact November 2021 Impact November 2022 To develop a checklist to address maintenance issues relating to accessibility Caretaker to continue making informal checks and report in caretaker log book.
 To ensure remedial actions are taken to improve access where required.
-To be shared with staff and relevant governors Health and Safety Governor / HT Concerns raised in school have been fully actioned Provide a suitable car parking bay for Disabled Visitors Faded paintwork requires repaint To have a clearly defined area for visitors Repainting of the designated area Lines clearly visible to all visitors Routes are kept clear for wheelchair access A wheelchair user navigated the school site in 2016 To invite a wheelchair user to navigate school with new buildings / access ramps / disabled toilets.
-Health and Safety Governor / HT Pupils and visitors with physical disabilities are able to negotiate the school site safely at all times.
+To be shared with staff and relevant governors Health and Safety Governor / HT Concerns raised in school have been fully actioned Children are able to access the full curriculum (apart from swimming and whole school singing) Provide a suitable car parking bay for Disabled Visitors Faded paintwork requires repaint To have a clearly defined area for visitors Repainting of the designated area Lines clearly visible to all visitors Not addressed - therefore no impact.
+Not able to carry out this work due to Covid 19 situation